PeterAAyala/CS109aFinalProject/RegularizedRegression.md

 ![png](RegularizedRegression_files/RegularizedRegression_49_1.png)

 On average, our predictions for both the training and the test set follow the increasing trend of actual ratings but overestimate for lower ratings and underestimate for higher ratings.
-On the whole, it seems that our model tends to be pretty conservative by guessing values near 3.5, which is where a lot of the global averages are centered.
+On the whole, it seems that our model tends to be pretty conservative by guessing values near 3.5, which is where a lot of the global averages are centered, which makes sense since this is what we also saw in our un-regularized simple baseline model.